Tatwi/RocketTux/README.md

 ## Gameplay
 When the game is finished, the following game play will be available.

-- Boost and fly around collecting coins (to unlock levels and purchase Cubimals) and items to complete quests.
+- Boost and fly around collecting coins (to unlock levels and purchase Cubimals) and items to return to your friends.
 - "Coin Jump" or use boosts to puzzle your way around obstacles.
 - Open various blocks (by simply passing over them) that grant items, unlocks, and powerups.
 - Use one of 5 types of powerups to customize your game play experience.